MIDDLE SCHOOL | ROYAL FESTIVAL HALL

 - All fees for shown activities – including a West End show, celebration, and sightseeing

-- All ground transportation during the program, including transfers between the specified airport and hotels (arrival and departure flights/trains are the responsibility of participants)
+- All ground transportation during the program, including transfers between the specified airport and hotels (arrival and departure transportation—flights, trains, etc.—are the participant's responsibility)

 - Exposure to and learning from world-class conductors for the program duration